ReflectionHLE/ReflectionHLE/README.md

 A few configuration file settings not accessible from the launcher
 ------------------------------------------------------------------

-- "launcherexeargs" can be used to pass command-line arguments to the game itself.
-Used only if the launcher is shown beforehand.
-- "fullres" can be edited to specify a fullscreen resolution, with the form
-<width>x<height>, just like the value of this "windowres".
-Clearly, it's not
-necessary to pick a windowed resolution from the launcher, since the window should be resizable.
+- (Not available on all platforms) "fullres" can be edited to specify a fullscreen resolution, with the form {width}x{height}, just like the value of the "windowres" setting.
+Clearly, it's not necessary to pick a windowed resolution from the launcher, in case the window is resizable.
 The reason there's no separate menu item for the full screen resolution, is that using any resolution other than the desktop's may lead to unexpected behaviors on certain environments, like desktop icons getting messed up.

-The following settings are not even written to the cfg by default:
+The following settings are not even written to the cfg file by default:

 - "manualgamevermode" can be used if one wants to replace some game data.
 By default, checksum and filesize verifications are done, so Reflection Keen